arpineoganisian/N-Puzzle/README.md

 # N-Puzzle
 _Solving the N-puzzle game using the A* search algorithm_

-N Puzzle is a sliding blocks game that takes place on a k * k grid with ((k * k) - 1) tiles each numbered from 1 to N. The task is to reposition the tiles to their proper order.
+N Puzzle is a sliding blocks game that takes place on a N * N grid with N * N - 1 tiles each numbered from 1 to N. The task is to reposition the tiles to their proper order.

 <img src="example_of_snail_solution.png" width="300" height="300">